Option 6: University-Based Alternative Route for Teaching Grades P-12

 Select Option 6 from the “Route” drop down and the certification area interested in from the “Program Name” drop down, then select “Get Report”.
 Not all drop down fields are required in order to receive results.

-With the Option 6 route, once admitted to the program and if hired by a school district, an individual is issued a Temporary Provisional (TP) certificate upon completion of the appropriate application started by the district.
-The TP can be renewed two additional years beyond the initial issuance - a total of three years to complete the program.
+With the Option 6 route, once admitted to the program and if hired by a school district, an individual is issued a one-year Temporary Provisional (TP) certificate upon completion of the appropriate application started by the district.
+The TP can be renewed four additional years beyond the initial issuance - a total of five years to complete the program.